smartfog/fogflow/doc/en/source/k8sIntegration.rst

 | fogflow-user-role  |   EndUser      |  fogflow - namespace |
 +--------------------+----------------+----------------------+

-- To verify the creation of above resources use following commands:
+- To verify the creation of above resources, use following commands:

 .. code-block:: console